ilanman/Rpres_ML_2/index.md

 - Very popular classification algorithm
 - Part of family of GLMs
 - Based on Binomial error terms, 1's and 0's
-- Usually requires large sample size
 - Assumes linearity between logit function and independent variables
 - Uses sigmoid to link the probabilities with regression
-- Does not work out of the box with correlated features...

 ----